TheRealMattDunn/mattdunn.info/content/notes/EHR Healthcare Case Study.md

 		- *Use managed services where possible*
 - **Outages** caused by:
 	- Misconfigurations
-		- *Automate where possible – CI/CD*
+		- *Automate where possible—CI/CD*
 		- *Infrastructure as code e.g., Terraform*
-		- *Kubernetes – roll-back unstable releases*
+		- *Kubernetes—roll-back unstable releases*
 		- *Anthos Config Management for guardrails and best practice policies across all clusters*
 	- Inadequate capacity
 		- *Autoscaling*